jhazured/logistics-analytics-platform/README.md

 ## Overview

-This repository contains a **production-ready logistics analytics platform** demonstrating modern data engineering practices through a complete migration from legacy Azure SQL database to a modern **Snowflake + dbt + Fivetran** stack.
-The platform showcases end-to-end data engineering, advanced analytics, MLOps capabilities, and enterprise-grade data governance in the logistics and transportation domain.
+This repository contains a **production-ready ML data product** for logistics analytics, designed specifically for AI engineers to build machine learning models.
+The platform demonstrates modern data engineering practices through a **hybrid ML-optimized architecture** using **Snowflake + dbt + Fivetran** stack.
+It showcases end-to-end data engineering, advanced analytics, MLOps capabilities, and enterprise-grade data governance optimized for ML/AI workloads in the logistics and transportation domain.

 ### Business Context